-8. On the FME Flow Core Hostname dialog, enter the hostname of the <coreHost> computer.
-Additionally, if the machine hosting this installation of FME Engines is

-- identified by a name other than that specified under Advanced, check Advanced and specify the alternate name. - 9.
+- 8. On the FME Flow Core Hostname dialog, enter the hostname of the coreHost> computer.
+If there is more than one coreHost in your FME Flow architecture, specify the one to which you want the engine to connect.
+Additionally, if the machine hosting this installation of FME Engines is identified by a name other than that specified under Advanced, check Advanced and specify the alternate name. - 9.
 On the Database Server Type dialog, specify the database type that you specified when installing the FME Flow Core.
 If you specified a database other than the "FME Flow Database," enter the connection parameters in the next dialog. - 10.
 On the Database User dialog, specify the user name and password for the FME Flow Database that you specified when installing FME Flow. - 11.
-Complete the remaining dialogs of the FME Flow Installer. - 12.
-If this < engineHost > is connecting to a < coreHost > that also hosts the built-in FME Flow database and the initial FME engines, as with an Express Installation, allow the necessary connection to this machine: - a.
-On the < coreHost>, open file pg\hba.conf, located in %ALLUSERSPROFILE%\Safe Software\FME Flow\pgsql\data. - Note Unless modified, C:\ProgramData is the default value of the %ALLUSERSPROFILE% environment variable. - b.
+Complete the remaining dialogs of the FME Flow Installer.

+- 12. If this < engineHost > is connecting to a < coreHost > that also hosts the built-in FME Flow database and the initial FME engines, as with an Express Installation, allow the necessary connection to this machine: - a.
+On the coreHost, open file pg_hba.conf, located in %ALLUSERSPROFILE%\Safe Software\FME Flow\pgsql\data. - Note Unless modified, C:\ProgramData is the default value of the %ALLUSERSPROFILE% environment variable. - b.
 Change the following lines:

 '''

 host

 all

 all

 127.0.0.1/32

 md5

 host

 all

 all

 ::1/128

 md5

 to:

 all

+all 0.0.0.0/0

 host

-all 0.0.0.0/0

 md5

 host

 all

 all

 ::/0

 md5

 '''

 - c.
 Restart the FME Flow Database and FME Flow Engines services. - 13.
-If the coreHost machine was an Express Installation of FME Flow, complete the following steps on the coreHost to configure the FME Flow Web Services: - a.
-Open the corresponding properties File. properties file for the Data Download, Data Streaming, Job Submitter, and Notification services, located at b.
-For each properties file, locate the parameter REQUEST\DATA\DIR and change the value from a local file system path (for example, C:/ProgramData/Safe Software/FME Flow//resources/system/temp/requestdata) to a UNC path that references the <coreHost> (for example, //MyHost/FME Flow/resources/system/temp/requestdata).
+If the <coreHost> machine was an Express Installation of FME Flow, complete the following steps on the <coreHost> to configure the FME Flow Web Services: - a.
+Open the corresponding propertiesFile.properties file for the Data Download, Data Streaming, Job Submitter, and Notification services, located at <FMEFlowDir>\Utilities\tomcat\webapps\<service name>\WEB-INF\conf\propertiesFile.properties.

+For example, the properties file for the Data Download Service is at <FMEFlowDir>\Utilities\tomcat\webapps\fmedatadownload\WEB-INF\conf\propertiesFile.properties b.
+For each properties file, locate the parameter REQUEST_DATA_DIR and change the value from a local file system path (for example, C:/ProgramData/Safe Software/FME Flow//resources/system/temp/requestdata) to a UNC path that references the <coreHost> (for example, //MyHost/FME Flow/resources/system/temp/requestdata).